Information for physicians who completed their basic medical training in the EU, EEA or Switzerland who wish to work or train in Germany

 2.)
 A birth certificate and a marriage certificate, if appropriate

 3.)
-Evidence of nationality
+Proof of identity

 4.)
 An official certificate of good conduct issued no more than a month before the date of application